New Millennium Academy

 Equity vision

 NMA’s equity vision is to create an inclusive & equitable educational environment where every student, regardless of background, identity, or circumstance, has access to the resources, opportunities, & support they need to succeed.
 This vision is driven by a commitment to breaking down system-wide challenges & addressing gaps in academic outcomes.
 The school fosters a culture of respect, belonging, & high expectations for all students by adopting culturally responsive teaching practices, celebrating diverse perspectives, & engaging with families & communities.
-Ongoing professional development for staff, data-based decision-making, & a continuous focus on equity makes sure that every student can thrive academically, socially, & emotionally.
+Ongoing professional development for staff, data-driven decision-making, & a continuous focus on equity ensure that every student can thrive academically, socially, & emotionally.